-Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry prepares for the January 1, 2014, federal electronic medical records (EMR) mandate deadline.
+Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry transitions to electronic medical records (EMRs).

-The EMR mandate, which stipulates that all medical and healthcare providers billing Medicaid and Medicare must prove “meaningful use” of EMR systems in order to preserve their current reimbursement rates, is part of the 2009 Recovery Act and has two overarching aims: establish a nationwide electronic health records (EHR) system and stimulate the U.S. economy.
+Federal mandates stipulate that all medical and healthcare providers that bill Medicaid and Medicare must prove “meaningful use” of EMR technology or face serious reimbursement penalties.
+The purpose of the mandate is twofold: to establish a nationwide electronic health records system that will improve patient outcomes and reduce medical costs, while simultaneously stimulating the U.S. economy.

-Nationwide electronic health records contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider, and EHR remains a long-term project.
-The mandate’s impact on our economy, on the other hand, is already obvious: anyone currently employed in the healthcare industry can attest to the urgent need for credentialed health informatics professionals, in general, and CMIO’s in particular.
+Nationwide electronic health records (EHRs) contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider.
+EHR remains a long-term project.
+The mandate’s impact on our economy, on the other hand, is already obvious: anyone currently employed in the healthcare industry can attest to the urgent need for credentialed health informatics professionals, CMIO’s in particular.

 Because the field of health informatics is still developing, a CMIO’s duties may vary from one organization to the next.
-However, most CMIO’s are practicing physicians or IT professionals with appropriate training in the complementary field, and their responsibilities reflect their dual areas of expertise.
+However, most CMIO’s are practicing physicians or IT professionals with specialized training, and their responsibilities reflect their dual areas of expertise.

 On a regular basis, the average CMIO may evaluate an organization’s IT systems; design and apply EMR/EHR software and applications; convert and analyze medical and health data; insure quality of care across multiple information systems; leverage medical and health data to improve services and daily operations; and train physicians and other medical professionals in IT systems and applications, especially EMR/EHR and computerized physician order entry (CPOE).
 CMIO’s, depending on their individual areas of expertise and training, may also conduct data analytics for research purposes and report findings to executives, government, or scholarly institutions.

-As of December 2012, however, BLS does project a 22% rate of growth in employment opportunities for medical and health services managers in general and a 21% rate of growth for general medical records and health information technicians.
+As of June 2014, the BLS projects a 23% rate of growth in employment opportunities for medical and health services managers and a 22% rate of growth for medical records and health information technicians.
+Both of these figures represent growth rates faster than the average for all other occupations.
 While neither figure should be taken as directly representative of the market for CMIO’s, they do attest to the surge in opportunities for qualified health IT candidates as a whole.

 The salary of a Chief Medical Information Officer Certified in Health Informatics will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
 As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.